 - soothes skin irritation

-- reduces redness (has anti-inflammatory properties!) including rosacea and eczema
+- reduces redness (has anti-inflammatory properties and antibacterial properties!) including rosacea, acne and eczema

 - may reduce fine lines and wrinkles